jchristgit/bolt/docs/cogs/modlog.md

 ### `.modlog mute`
 Temporarily mutes the mod log.
-This is NOT persistent across restarts of bolt.
+This is NOT persistent across restarts of Bolt.
 Unset mod logging with `.modlog unset all` if you disable mod logging for a prolonged period of time.
 Requires the `ADMINISTRATOR` permission.
 ```js